Compete and Win With an Intelligent Supply Chain

 For example, the GS1 Electronic Product Code Information Services (EPCIS) standard provides global, item-level uniqueness for track-and-trace capabilities through any retailer’s supply chain.

-Adhering to a standard also ensure that all manufacturers, distributors, and retailers can interact with the supply chain effectively and securely.
+Adhering to a standard also ensures that all manufacturers, distributors, and retailers can interact with the supply chain effectively and securely.
 Many department stores, online retailers, and grocery stores follow this open supply model.

 Is There Potential Difficulty with Achieving Full Visibility?